-Are judges allowed to dictate their own standards, contradicting the AKC Breed Standard?
-In the Clay Coady case, the AKC Rep said yes!
+Are judges allowed to dictate their own standards which may not coincide with the AKC Breed Standard?
+In this Clay Coady case, the AKC Rep said yes!

 December 2014 | TheDogPress.com

 Can AKC judges ignore what the parent clubs have told them is the standard for the breed, thereby influencing breeders to alter their breeding goals and breed away from the standard or to a judge’s view of the winning standard?

 This is what AKC judge Clay Coady has done.
 The photo taken at a previous win clearly shows he is NOT a Japanese Akita but simply has a White Faced Red Marking pattern (totally acceptable within the AKC standard for the breed).
 I am his breeder and neither I nor his owner would ever consider him to fit into what some view as a Japanese Akita.
 At the time this dog was shown to Mr. Coady, he had already acquired 14 points and three majors and lacked just one single to finish.
 Two of these majors were awarded the days prior to Mr. Coady emphatically telling the handler THIS IS A JAPANESE AKITA!